tituslhy/reimagined-barnacle/README.md

 # reimagined-barnacle
 This little GitHub repository introduces the agent to agent (A2A) protocol idea.
-We build and explain what the A2A is about, and why it's still incomplete.
+I build and explain what the A2A is about, and why it's still incomplete.

+#### Companion Medium article:
+Coming soon!

 <p align="center">
     <img src="./images/a2a_demo_arch.png">